croaky/blog/articles/deno.md

   export PATH="/Users/croaky/.deno/bin:$PATH"
 ```

-`deno` is supposed to be a Swiss Army knife of tooling
+`deno` is a Swiss Army knife of tools installed as an executable
-without much beyond one executable installed on any machine:
-yours, CI, etc.
+on your machine, a CI machine, or any machine.